-Anyone who uses school system computers or electronic devices or who accesses the school network or the Internet at an educational site must comply with the requirements listed below.
-All students and employees must receive a copy of this policy annually.
+All students and employees must be informed annually of the requirements of this policy and the methods by which they may obtain a copy of this policy.
 Before using school system technological resources, students and employees must sign a statement indicating that they understand and will strictly comply with these requirements.
 Failure to adhere to these requirements will result in disciplinary action, including revocation of user privileges.
 Willful misuses may result in disciplinary action and/or criminal prosecution under applicable state and federal law.